 The Young Artist program is designed as an elite mentoring experience with regular coaching, masterclasses with world artists, workshops and performances opportunities designed to develop skills and stagecraft.
 The support of Wesfarmers Arts and the Bendat family over many years has seen many graduates build successful careers on opera stages both locally, nationally and internationally.

-“Wesfarmers is enormously proud to support the Young Artist Program to identify the brightest stars of the next generation of Western Australian singers and ensure they are nurtured, mentored and given the best opportunity to succeed on the world stage” – Helen Carroll, Wesfarmers Arts Manager.
+“Wesfarmers is enormously proud to support the Young Artist Program to identify the brightest stars of the next generation of Western Australian artists and ensure they are nurtured, mentored and given the best opportunity to succeed on the world stage” – Helen Carroll, Wesfarmers Arts Manager.

 Acclaimed Australian soprano Emma Matthews is the program’s patron and herself an alumnus of the Young Artist Program.